A little bit of self indulgence... I'm a proud Father; I make no other excuse...

 I’m not perfect; I make mistakes, but I sincerely believe I am doing more than just an okay job of looking after her upbringing and taking care of her welfare.

+Lily is my little girl.
 Lily is an eighteen month old Labrador, Staffordshire Bull Terrier cross breed dog that my wife, Jo, and I rescued from the dog kennels.
 Lily is the only experience I have to date of fatherhood and upbringing.
 I’m not sure if my Idiot’s Guide to Puppies is going to be of any particular use, but for now, as we plan a family, it’s the only point of reference I have.